phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 - UX/UI, Graphic Design
 - GIS & Mapping, Data Visualization, Data Science

+If you’re interested in getting involved, please fill out our [Volunteer Sign-Up Form](https://docs.google.com/forms/d/e/1FAIpQLSeCzy2QTvUggsMUZtp-cJ1y7Vlk534HV-mrjMyQbuI0v_kHZw/viewform?usp=sf_link).

-## Outreach
+## Outreach Volunteers

 {{% notice %}}
 _The Outreach Team is actively seeking volunteers with Spanish language proficiency to work on community engagement and outreach efforts!
-We're also looking for volunteers who can help with onsite outreach in and around our network installations in the Norris Square Park neigbhorhood in North Philly.
+We're also looking for volunteers who can help with onsite outreach in and around our network installations in the Norris Square Park neighborhood in North Philly.
 Remote volunteer opportunities are also available.
 We welcome you to get involved in whatever capacity makes sense for you._
 {{% /notice %}}